Negotiating Commercial Truck Insurance Rates: 5 Questions to Ask

 Questions to Ask Yourself

-• Assess the overall safety record of your fleet.
+- Assess the overall safety records of your fleet safety program.
 This involves looking at the driving history of your drivers, including any accidents or violations they may have.
 Additionally, consider any safety measures you currently have in place, such as regular vehicle maintenance, driver training programs, and the use of safety technology like GPS tracking and dash cams.
 A strong safety record can be a powerful tool in negotiating lower insurance rates, as it demonstrates your commitment to minimizing risk.

 Negotiation Strategies